SKojiroHiggins/tech-today/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-# Deploy to the CLoud
+# Deploy to the Cloud

 Use Netlify to deploy the website to the cloud.